devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Max number of Aurora replicas are 15.
 - DocumentDB minimum storage is 10 GiB, automatically grows by 10 GiB increments up to 128 TiB.
 - Max number of DocumentDB replicas are 15.
+- Smallest VPC range is /28 and larges /16.
+- AWS reserves 5 ips in each subnet (first 4 for network, local router, dns, and nothing and last for broadcast).
+- Up to 10 VPN connections can terminate to the same virtual private gateway.
+- Maximum 50 VIFs (virtual interfaces) per Direct Connect connection.
+- Direct connect gatewat can associate up to 10 virtual private gateways globally and cross account.

 ### AWS Systems Manager

+- Regional service.
 - Systems Manager Run Command service enables you to automate common administrative tasks and perform ad hoc configuration changes at scale.
 - The AWS Systems Manager Maintenance Windows feature lets you define a schedule for when to perform potentially disruptive actions on your instances such as patching an operating system, updating drivers, or installing software or patches.
 Each Maintenance Window has a schedule, a maximum duration, a set of registered targets (the instances that are acted upon), and a set of registered tasks.
 - AWS Systems Manager Patch Manager automates the process of patching managed instances with security-related updates.
 For Linux-based instances, you can also install patches for non-security updates.
 You can patch fleets of Amazon EC2 instances or your on-premises servers and virtual machines (VMs) by operating system type.